How to Pass the Cabin Crew Assessment Day Group Exercise

 Here are some examples of group exercises:

 You are 12 people on a sinking ship.
-There is an escape boat, however only 8 people fit in it.
+There is an escape boat; however, only eight people fit.
 Your group has to discuss who will be saved.
-You have 15 minutes to come up with an unanimous decision.
+You have 15 minutes to come up with a unanimous decision.

 Your ship makes an emergency landing on the moon.
 You have the following equipment with you:

-Chose 5 priority items that you would take with you from the ship.
-When you are unanimous, write them down on the whiteboard.
+Choose three priority items that you would take with you from the ship.
+When your group has reached a consensus, write them down on the whiteboard.
 You have 15 minutes to complete the task.

 You have the following group of cabin crew: